Long Story Short

-Unless you can afford really expensive accomodation, forget about beachfront hotels.
-You will have to stay in Tulum’s town.
+Unless you can afford really expensive accommodation, forget about beachfront hotels.
+You will have to stay in Tulum town.

-There are lots of hotels, hostels, Airbnbs, that are offering decent rooms or apartments.
-The prices won’t be cheap, but should be quite reasonable.
+There are lots of hotels, hostels, and Airbnbs, that are offering decent rooms or apartments.
+The prices won’t be cheap but should be quite reasonable.

-They have comfortable sort of cabanas/tent.
+They have comfortable sort of cabanas/tents.
 The place is quiet.
-Internet is working well.
+The Internet is working well.
 And there is even a beautiful swimming pool to cool yourself between two calls.

-In this hotel neighborhood, there are really nice places to have lunch or diner such as Palma Central.
-Over there, you’ll find a bar, several food trucks, markets with exceptional products (including european cheese), and very cool music.
+In this hotel neighborhood, there are really nice places to have lunch or dinner such as Palma Central.
+Over there, you’ll find a bar, several food trucks, markets with exceptional products (including European cheese), and very cool music.

 Where to work?

-Tulum is probably one of the most famous digital nomad destination.
-Therefore, there are too many places you wan work from to list them all.
+Tulum is probably one of the most famous digital nomad destinations.
+Therefore, there are too many places you want to work from to list them all.